 Bring those closest to you.
-Finding your perfect dress is a very significant experience, so you’ll want to include those that mean the most to you.
+Finding your perfect dress is a significant experience, so you’ll want to include those that mean the most to you.
 If your grandparents raised you, invite your grandparents.
 If you have a close friend that you consider family, invite that friend.
 Most likely, your parents have been thinking of this day since you were a little girl, so make sure they feel included.
-Remember this is about you and finding your wedding dress.
-No more than 3 people is best when searching for that perfect wedding gown.
+Remember, this is about you and finding your wedding dress.
+No more than 3 people in your entourage is best when searching for that perfect wedding gown.

 Bring a fashion-savvy buddy.
-Fashion can be a tricky thing, and while you may find something you think you love, a close friend with an eye for fashion will be able to let you know if you will be having serious regrets when you look at your wedding photos in 10 years.
-Bring someone who knows what will look good in the future, but still cares enough about you to accurately inform you of how you look but will also be supportive no matter what you choose to walk down the aisle in.
+Fashion can be tricky, and while you may find something you think you love, a close friend with an eye for fashion will be able to let you know if you will have serious regrets when you look at your wedding photos in 10 years.
+Bring someone who knows what will look good in the future but still cares enough about you to accurately inform you of how you look and will be supportive no matter what you choose to walk down the aisle.

 Bring children.
-As much as you might love your 4 year old niece, bringing her along as a part of your entourage is a huge mistake.
+As much as you might love your 4-year-old niece, bringing her along as a part of your entourage is a huge mistake.
 Dress shopping is your special day, meaning all the attention should be on you.
-No matter how well behaved a child is, they are still going to be irritated that no one is paying attention to them…for the next few hours.
-And on top of that, you’ve brought them to a pure white wonderland where they can’t touch anything and the amount of small items they could put in their mouths (beads, pins, etc.) is endless.
+No matter how well-behaved a child is, they will still be irritated that no one is paying attention to them…for the next few hours.
+And on top of that, you’ve brought them to a pure white wonderland where they can’t touch anything, and the amount of small items they could put in their mouths (beads, pins, etc.) is endless.
 A better option is to bring them to the final fitting, where they can see you in all your glory and only have to contain themselves for 30 minutes at the most.

 Invite too many.
 Inviting too many people creates a situation where members of your entourage begin competing with each other.
-Each person has an opinion, and the more people you bring the more opinions you are going to have to deal with.
+Each person has an opinion, and the more people you bring, the more opinions you will have to deal with.
 Keep your numbers low for the best appointment possible.